Your Guide to Washington, D.C.

 Welcome to Washington, D.C.!

-We are so excited to welcome you to the 20th Annual Family Advocacy Day in Washington, D.C.
-While you are here, we want to make your stay as easy and enjoyable as possible.
-In this packet, you will find food options, tourism information, transportation tips, and other helpful insights to make the most of your time in our nation’s capital.
+We are excited to welcome you to Family Advocacy Day in Washington, D.C., and want to make your stay as easy and enjoyable as possible.
+In this guide, you will find food options, tourism information, transportation tips, and other helpful insights to make the most of your time in our nation’s capital.

-D.C. weather tends to be hot and humid in June.
-Consider dressing in light and comfortable fabrics.
-Comfortable shoes are strongly recommended.
-Meeting with Members of Congress will call for a more professional dress code; however, your time with CHA at the hotel and exploring the city will be casual.
+DC weather tends to be hot and humid in June.
+Consider dressing in lightweight, comfortable fabrics.
+We strongly recommend wearing comfortable shoes.
+Meeting with members of Congress calls for more professional dress.
+However, your time with CHA at the hotel and exploring the city are casual.

-If you have questions or need assistance, please text or email Paige Mihalik at (727) 631-8740 or paige.mihalik@ childrenshospitals.org.
-All on-site staff will be in pink shirts!
+If you have questions or need assistance, please text or email Elleni Almandrez at 202-753-5364 or familyadvocacyday@childrenshospitals.org.
+All on-site staff will be in black t-shirts.

 What to bring